 4.2.8 ADVANCE MEAS.
-Menu [3Pi Controller only]
+Menu

 This entry in the MENU 2 screen displays the HARMONICS/TRACE ANALYSIS screen which is covered in section 4.6.
 This field can be used in lieu of the MEAS key to directly bring up the advanced measurements screens.